 Frequently asked questions

 Once the Accreditation Application is submitted, your school will be entered into the Candidacy Status.
-During this status, you will complete the Self-Study, Evaluation Questions, and submit your evidences and artifacts in the school’s shared Google folder.
-Upon completion of these forms and the submission of documents, and evidences, your school will be evaluated.
+During this status, you will complete the Self-Study, answer the Standards Evaluation Questions, and submit your evidences and artifacts in the school’s shared Google folder.
+Upon completion of these forms and the submission of documents and evidences, your school will be evaluated.
 With a successful evaluation and receipt of accreditation fee payment, your school will be recommended for accreditation to the N.A.P.S.
 Board of Directors at the N.A.P.S.
 Annual Board Meeting.
 The amount of time necessary to complete these steps is related to the human resources at your disposal.

 Application Fee: $250.00 (Due with application) (non-refundable)

 (Due upon receipt of Notification of Recommendation letter)

 Late Fee: $35.00

 (Late payment charge)